| name | grill-me |

 Deliverable format

-- When material open questions are exhausted and the user has confirmed the brief: output Snapshot, then a structured clarification plan with:
+When material open questions are exhausted and the user has confirmed the brief, output:

 - Final brief